Turkey - Cappadocia

 Customs regulations for travellers to Turkey:

 The following regulations apply for tourists: import of foreign currency is unlimited.
-As for exporting currency, a total amount of 5,000 US dollars or the equivalent in TL is permitted.
+As for exporting currency, a total amount of 5,000 US dollars or the equivalent in TRY is permitted.
 Travellers may import and export personal jewellery to a total value of 15,000 US dollars.
 Any value higher than this must be declared when entering the country.
 Documentation is required for purchases made in Turkey.
 Otherwise, the following goods per person may by carried upon entry into Turkey (does not apply to transit travellers):

 personal belongings as items for personal use, incl. medical articles (devices) and medicine as well as giftware to a value of 230 GBP (children under 15 years of age up to 110 GBP).